-4. Capital gains tax at disposition
+4. Capital gains tax at the disposition

 When the 1031 property is finally sold off, the investor must pay all the due capital gains associated with the 1031 exchange.
 But, if the investor dies before the liquidation of the property, then the tax basis receives a fair market value treatment.
 Therefore, it eliminates any outstanding capital gains tax liability for the investor’s heirs.

 Likewise, Opportunity Zone investments, when held for 10+ years, also eliminate any capital gains on the appreciation.
-However, the investor or their heirs must still pay the initial capital gains taxes, that they delayed till the end of 2026 by investing in an Opportunity Zone.
+However, the investor or their heirs must still pay the initial capital gains taxes, which they delayed till the end of 2026 by investing in an Opportunity Zone.